floydspace/serverless-esbuild/README.md

     minify: false
 ```

+The `aws-sdk` module is exluded from bundle by default, and you can exclude additional dependencies using `external` option.
 Check [esbuild](https://github.com/evanw/esbuild#command-line-usage) documentation for the full list of available options.
 Note that some options like `entryPoints` or `outdir` cannot be overwritten.

 See [example folder](example) for a minimal example.